reoberon/livepic/README.md

 ### Preview locally

-- After generating and building, start the preview server from the project root:
+- After generating and building, you can start the preview server using the CLI:

   ```
   npx livepic preview [port]